NU-CEM/CompPhys/_posts/2021-08-02-Introduction.md

 Computational physics encompasses a wide number of areas including materials modelling, particle physics simulations, protein structure prediction and plasma modelling.
 In fact, it is possible to find a computational branch for every major field in physics.

-**The focus of this course is to equip with you with the transferable skills needed for success in a range of computational disciplines, with examples tailored towards the physics domain.**
+**The focus of this course is to equip with you with knowledge and skills needed to model a range of physical systems using numerical methods.
+You will also gain a number of transferable skills which can be applied across in a range of computational disciplines.**

 This course is split into three sections - *Getting started*, *Getting results* and *Getting it out there*.
-In the first part of the course, *Getting started*, we will recap the basic programming concepts and Python libraries that are applicable to a wide range of research and industry - from game design to architecture.
-In the middle section of the course, which is called *Getting results*, we will combine these tools with numerical methods to model the differential equations that are so central to both classical and quantum physics.
+In the first part of the course, *Getting started*, we will recap the basic programming concepts and Python libraries that are applicable to a wide range of research and industry.
+In the middle section of the course, which is called *Getting results*, we will combine our Python knowledge with mathematical numerical methods to model various physical systems using differential equations.
 In the final section of the course, *Getting it out there*, we will use modern software engineering techniques to document, test and share our code.

 ### How does this course relate to experimental physics?